samapriya/ghome/README.md

     * [saved_network](#saved_network)

 ## Installation
-This assumes that you have native python & pip installed in your system, you can test this by going to the terminal (or windows command prompt) and trying
+This assumes that you have native python & pip installed in your system, you can test this by going to the terminal (or windows command prompt) and trying.
+On a windows machine , install pycryptodomex first by using the [instructions here](https://pycryptodome.readthedocs.io/en/latest/src/installation.html#windows-from-sources-python-3-5-and-newer)

+This also includes following importantly
+**Download [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019).
+In the installer, select the C++ build tools, the Windows 10 SDK, and the latest version of MSVC v142 x64/x86 build tools.**

 ```python``` and then ```pip list```